 Veterans Benefits Begin at Application for Admission

-Virginia Tech’s dedication to veterans goes beyond being named a 2016 Military Friendly School by Victory Media and receiving the 2015 Virginia Values Veterans (V3) Governor’s Award.
+Virginia Tech's dedication to veterans goes beyond being named a Military Friendly School by VIQTORY for 2021-2022 and we continue to be a Certified V3 Employer.
 Not only does the university as a whole value our veterans, but also the Office of Undergraduate Admissions is dedicated to being supportive of our veterans who are transitioning to Virginia Tech.

 For veterans who are exploring transferring to Virginia Tech, we have several opportunities that may be of interest.
 Simply call or email us with any questions you may have.

-In addition, the Office of Veterans Affairs helps veterans, their spouses, and their dependents navigate all educational benefits available.
+In addition, the Office of Veterans Services helps veterans, their spouses, and their dependents navigate all educational benefits available.

-To learn more about opportunities and resources for veterans at Virginia Tech, visit www.veterans.vt.edu.
+To learn more about opportunities and resources for veterans at Virginia Tech, visit veterans.vt.edu.